MCJOHN974/DeMu/README.md

 # DeMu
-This is an algorithm that demutabilize code in [https://github.com/objectionary/eo](EO language)
+This is an algorithm that demutabilize code in (https://github.com/objectionary/eo)[EO language]